 We suggest the following guidelines for course selection:

 Students intending to pursue graduate study in mathematics should take MAT 442, 446, 490 and CPS 111.
-We also recommend studying at least one of French, German and Russian.
+We also recommend studying at least one course of French, German or Russian.

 Prospective teachers of secondary school mathematics should take MAT 216, 316, 445 and CPS 111.

 Students interested in actuarial science or statistics should take MAT 216, 316, 323 and 338 and CPS 111.
 We also recommend taking courses in Economics and in Business, Organizations, and Society.